Sweethearts (candy): Bankruptcy and return

 In 2018, Necco declared bankruptcy.
 The original plant closed and their candy brands were sold off.
 The rights to Sweethearts were acquired by Spangler Candy Company.
 With the purchase of the brand by Spangler, Sweethearts were unavailable for Valentine's Day 2019 as Spangler set up production of the confections in a new plant.
 Sweethearts returned in 2020 with the original flavors from before Necco's 2010 change, but due to equipment problems, the familiar sayings were largely either incomplete or missing entirely.

+Ingredients

+The main ingredients are corn syrup, sugar, gelatin, and various types of food coloring.